OpenWrt + Pi-Hole on Rpi Zero over USB

 I remembered having a lot of trouble with this the first time.
 It’s similar to setting up smartphone tethering (ie: I have a USB device that I want to treat as a network interface), and I found lots of conflicting / overlapping instructions.
 It’s not the same as tethering, because you want the USB device to be part of the LAN instead of serving as the WAN interface, but that actually makes it easier.
 This time it was super easy, and I was able to do it all through the UI 😱.

-2. Plug in the Pi.
-I churned for a while trying to get the usb0 network interface to show up, until I realized it’d happen automatically once there was something plugged in 🤦♂️.
+network interface to show up, until I realized it’d happen automatically once there was something plugged in 🤦♂️. - Add the

 Software config settings